Terms and Conditions

 PCI-DSS requirements help ensure the secure handling of credit card information by our store and its service providers.

-For more insight, you may also want to read Stripe's Privacy Statement.
-LINK
+For more insight, you may also want to read Shopify's Privacy Statement.

 SECTION 5 - THIRD-PARTY SERVICES